 Email

-Chief Pam Davis joined the Punta Gorda Police Department on January 2, 2018.
-She has over 29 years of law enforcement experience.
+Chief Pam Smith joined the Punta Gorda Police Department on January 2, 2018.
+She has over 33 years of law enforcement experience.
 Just prior to beginning with the Punta Gorda Police Department, she served as the Director of the Professional Development and Training Academy for the Baltimore Police Department.

-Chief Davis completed a prestigious year-long fellowship with the Police Executive Research Forum in Washington, D.C., gaining national experience on best practices in law enforcement.
+Chief Smith had the opportunity to complete a prestigious year-long fellowship in 2015 with the Police Executive Research Forum in Washington, D.C., gaining national experience on best practices in law enforcement.
 She is a graduate of both the F.B.I.
 National Academy and the Police Executive Research Forum, “Senior Management Institute for Policing.”
-She also holds a Master’s Degree in Management from the Johns Hopkins University.
+She holds a Master’s Degree in Management from the Johns Hopkins University.

 Vice President